-Romancing Sa-Ga series is one of the best example of hit RPG series for the Super Nintendo that are tremendously popular in Japan but little known outside – in this case, for the usual reason: Squaresoft decided not to translate the game into English.
-This is an unfortunate decision, because Romancing Sa-Ga is one of the few console RPGs that deserve the words "complex" and "challenging" – something that would appeal more to fans of RPGs on the PC than fans of, say, Final Fantasy series. |
+The Romancing Sa-Ga series is one of the best examples of hit RPG series for the Super Nintendo that are tremendously popular in Japan but little known outside – in this case, for the usual reason: Squaresoft decided not to translate the game into English.
+This is an unfortunate decision, because Romancing Sa-Ga is one of the few console RPGs that deserve the words "complex" and "challenging" – something that would appeal more to fans of RPGs on the PC than fans of, say, the Final Fantasy series. |

 The game is huge, to say the least.
-No matter who you play, there are over 15 characters scattered across the world for you to recruit, different side jobs to take, and different side quests to explore.
+No matter who you play, there are over fifteen characters scattered across the world for you to recruit, different side jobs to take, and different side quests to explore.
 Fittingly enough for its complexity, RS3 is also much more challenging than your average console RPG: gold is hard to come by, and you will have to fight literally hundreds, if not thousands, of monsters before finishing the game.

-With a unique experience/skill system, a staggering variety of characters and plots, and Squaresoft's usual graphics excellence, Romancing Sa-Ga 3 is a must-play for every console RPG fan, and any PC RPG gamer who thinks all console RPGs are cakewalk.
+With a unique experience/skill system, a staggering variety of characters and plots, and Squaresoft's usual graphics excellence, Romancing Sa-Ga 3 is a must-play for every console RPG fan, and any PC RPG gamer who thinks all console RPGs are a cakewalk.
 Thanks to translation group Mana Sword, you can now play the game in English (it's not 100% complete, but it is definitely very close to that).
 Here is hoping that the other games in the series will soon be translated as well by dedicated fans.

 Reviewed by: Underdogs